Kodalem/wokwi-test-template/docs/info.md

 Explain how your project works
 Mandatory info change change here

+Mandatory addition of text here unless I want this to fail.

 ## How to test

 Explain how to use your project